Emergency Medical Services Fellowship

 - Three letters of recommendation from residency faculty, with at least one from a practicing EMS physician

-- Residency in-service examination scores from all years of training
+- Residency training examination scores from all years of training

 - Personal statement indicating: